British Army during the Second World War: 1939–1940

 On the outbreak of war the Chief of the Imperial General Staff (CIGS), John Gort, was given command of the British Expeditionary Force (BEF), and was succeeded as CIGS by Edmund Ironside.
 The BEF that was sent to France after the declaration of war consisted, initially, of 160,000 men in two army corps each of two infantry divisions.
 I Corps, commanded by Lieutenant-General John Dill, consisted of the 1st and 2nd Infantry Divisions and the II Corps, commanded by Lieutenant-General Alan Brooke, of the 3rd and 4th Infantry Divisions.

 The 5th Infantry Division arrived in France in December 1939, and was assigned to Lieutenant-General Brooke's II Corps.
 The first TA formations arrived in January 1940.
 These were the 48th (South Midland), 50th (Northumbrian) and the 51st (Highland) Infantry Divisions.
 Due to the new arrivals some exchanging of Regular and Territorial units was considered necessary and took place, in an attempt to strengthen the Territorial divisions.
 The 51st Division was sent to the Saar to assist the French Army garrison on the Maginot Line while the rest of the BEF deployed along the French—Belgian border.

-In April, more reinforcements arrived of two further Territorial divisions.
+In April, more reinforcements in the form of two further Territorial divisions arrived.
 These were the 42nd (East Lancashire) and 44th (Home Counties) Infantry Divisions.
 A further three Territorial divisions, all 2nd Line and poorly trained and without their supporting artillery, engineer and signals units, arrived later in the same month.
-They were the 12th (Eastern), 23rd (Northumbrian) and 46th Infantry Divisions and had been sent to France on labour duties.
+They were the 12th (Eastern), 23rd (Northumbrian) and 46th Infantry Divisions, sent to France on labour duties.
 In May, elements of the 1st Armoured Division also arrived.